-Tritium-in-urine analysis is done by liquid scintillation counting.
+We use liquid scintillation counting for tritium-in-urine analysis.
+We already met the LSC on page 160.
 The normal sampling period for people routinely exposed (i.e., those with a committed dose greater than 0.01 mSv) is one week.
 This rather short sampling period is necessary because the effective half-life of tritium is only 10 days.

-We take advantage of the routine tritium bioassay program to look for the presence of other beta-gamma emitters in urine.
-Tritium has a rather low beta energy ($E{max} = 18$ keV), and spare channels of the pulse height analyzer in the liquid scintillation counter are used to monitor the beta energy region above 18 keV.
-The presence of transportable radionuclides such as C-14, I-131, Sr-90, Sr-89, Cs-137 and Cs-134 is looked for in these "high energy" channels.
+We take advantage of the routine tritium bioassay program to look for the presence of other beta/gamma emitters in urine.
+Tritium has a rather low beta energy ( $E{max} = 18 \text{ keV}$ ), and spare channels of the pulse height analyser in the liquid scintillation counter are used to monitor the beta energy region above 18 keV.
+We look for the presence of transportable radionuclides such as C-14, I-131, Sr-90, Sr-89, Cs-137 and Cs-134 in these "high energy" channels.
 If we see anything other than tritium, we will call you in for a whole-body count.

-On rare occasions, large volume urine samples may be analyzed by gamma spectrometry or radiochemistry to identify and estimate radionuclide contents with much better sensitivity.
+On rare occasions, we may ask for large volume urine samples to be analysed by gamma spectrometry or radiochemistry.
+These methods will identify and estimate radionuclide contents with much better sensitivity.
 But even so, this will still only measure what comes out of the body, not what's in it.
 Radionuclides that are excreted very slowly can be very hard to detect.